-1. There is no existing formally recognized training qualification on EQF Level 1 for the care sector in the partner countries, which means that the project team couldn't find any training qualification on a very low training level that would fit the training needs of migrants with no formally recognized qualification.
+1. There is no existing formally recognized training qualification on a very low training level (EQF Level 1) for the care sector in the partner countries, which means that the project team couldn't find any training qualification on low training level that would fit the training needs of migrants with no formally recognized qualification.